LeahKR99/mlrun/docs/concepts/alerts.md

 This example illustrates creating an alert with a Slack notification for a job failure with defined criteria.
 This example uses `run_id`.
 You can set it to the run’s name (`run.metadata.name`), which is assigned when you run a job function.
-The same run-name could be reused for multiple executions, especially in cases where functions are retried or triggered with a fixed name.
-In this example, the alert is triggered if 3 separate job runs with the same name fail within 10 minutes (even though each job run has a different internal UID).
+The same run-name can be reused for multiple executions, especially in cases where functions are retried or triggered with a fixed name.
+In this example, the alert is triggered if 3 separate job runs with the same name fail within 10 minutes (even though each run has a different internal UID).

 ```python
 notification = mlrun.model.Notification(